scottmuc/scottmuc.github.com/source/_posts/2014-10-16-valuable-links-podcasts.markdown

 ---
 {% img right /images/blog/podcasts/podcast.jpg 300 %}
 It's quite surprising that I haven't really brought up the topic of [podcasts][podcast-wiki] on my blog considering that I've been consuming them for almost 10 years!
-My methods and taste have changed a lot over the years, but I want a place to point people when asked about what podcasts I listen to, and with a little more context than just a pure list.
+My methods and taste have changed a lot over the years.
+I want a place to point people when asked about what podcasts I listen to, and with a little more context than just a pure list.

 [podcast-wiki]: https://en.wikipedia.org/wiki/Podcast